nelci592/reporting-docs/designing-reports/rendering-and-paging/watermarks.md

 ##

 >warning Some formats do not support Watermarks.
-For more information refer to the articles in the Design Considerations for Report Rendering section
+For more information refer to the articles in the Design Considerations for Report Rendering section.